tibs/venv-intro/venv-intro-notes.rst

 ===========

 These are lots of other tools out there for making it easier (in some sense) to manage virtual environments.
-Three (that I have not used!) are:
+Four (that I have not used!) are:

-* venv_manager_ is intended for bash and zsh users, and detects and activates virtual environments are you ``cd`` into the directories that containt them (by default it looks for ``.venv`` directories).
+* venv_manager_ is intended for bash and zsh users, and detects and activates virtual environments as you ``cd`` into the directories that contain them (by default it looks for ``.venv`` directories).

 * direnv_ is a more powerful tool that takes actions when you ``cd`` into a